BernardYuan/CMPT441ProjectH/README.md

 script

-contains the execution code for our hard and stretch goal, results of each program, as well as a print support program
+Contains the execution code for our hard and stretch goal, results of each program, as well as a print support program

 ------------